-The Mingan Archipelago is a learning experience.
-To help you fully appreciate this multitude of islands-and you don't want to miss a thing!-the Park provides a range of activities that are both educational and entertaining.
+The Mingan Archipelago is a learning experience and you don't want to miss a thing!
+To help you fully appreciate these many islands the park reserve provides a range of activities that are both educational and entertaining.

-Let yourself be swept away by the geology, the flora, the fauna and the history of this corner of creation.
+Let yourself be swept away by the geology, the flora, the fauna and the history of these wonderful islands.

 All interpretive activities are presented in French, although some are available in English upon request and availability of staff.

 Embark on a voyage of discovery through the archipelago.
 Your whims and preferences will help you choose from among the large variety of cruises and stopovers offered by local maritime transport services.
 On certain islands, take advantage of the presence of a Parks Canada interpreter and let yourself be guided.

 Yellow lady's-slipper © Parks Canada / Alaïs Nevert

 Breathe deeply of the open sea air while you follow the trail on Île du Fantôme.
 An interpreter will help you discover a unique environment: the barrens.
 Here, in this rocky habitat with its harsh climate, the plants adopt different strategies to ensure their survival-and still contrive to put on a glorious display all over the rugged landscape, throughout the summer season.

 "Bonne Femme" Niapiskau© Parks Canada / Éric Leblanc

 The « Anse des Bonnes Femmes » on Île Niapiskau is covered with strange rock formations called monoliths.
 Discover how these islands and their monuments, witnesses to the passing of time and the unceasing work of Nature, were formed over the millennia.

 This is a place for geologists, and our interpreter will help you become one quickly and easily-at least with regards to limestone.